 And by not looking down the trail I may not be able to fully take advantage of coming opportunities!
 If I haven’t noticed there’s a great downhill section coming up, I may be in too low a gear when I crest the ledge, and I’ll end up coasting down.
 Coasting is fine, but it’s more fun to remain in fuller control and really zip.
 Yes, there are parallels to negotiating life and its major decisions.

-As I interact with individuals and families exploring residential living options United Zion Retirement Community offers – excellent independent living cottages and apartments, Personal Care residences, and a 5-star nursing center – I often meet people like me.
+As I interact with individuals and families exploring residential living options United Zion Retirement Community offers – excellent independent senior living cottages and apartments, Personal Care residences, and a 5-star nursing center – I often meet people like me.
 People who’ve had their attention on what’s right in front of them instead of looking down the trail ahead.

 Whatever the major life decision you’re facing (or don’t want to face), you’ll be glad you kept your eyes up and disciplined yourself to look down the trail – so you can be fully prepared for the best possible future.